 The fan was released on a $1500 bail after being arrested and facing assault and trespassing charges.

 Watch the Fan Attack Bret Hart at the 2019 WWE Hall of Fame, and the Chaotic Aftermath:

 # 3 – Raven Gets Attacked by a Fan on WCW Thunder

 It’s always unsettling to get attacked by a fan, even when the wrestler sees them making their way to the ring.
-Getting jumped from behind and being caught off guard, however, must be unsettling on a different level.
+However, getting jumped from behind, and being caught off guard must be unsettling on a different level.
 Raven was cutting a promo on the April 9th, 1998 edition of WCW Thunder before that very situation happened to him as he was pulled by the hair out of the ring by a fan in the middle of a promo.

 Raven was a total pro about it.
 He took a glance at the fan, resisted the urge to strike or fight as security dealt with him, and continued with the promo as if nothing happened.
-It became a bit of trainwreck though despite Raven’s determination to get through the segment.
+It became a bit of a trainwreck, though, despite Raven’s determination to get through the segment.